bedrocklinux/bedrocklinux-website/markdown/1.0beta3/progress.md

 Amongst other things, this provides a menu which can be used to select the desired init for the given session.

-In Nyla, the hijacked distro's `/sbin/init` had to be retained, and thus `brn` had to be elsewhere on the filesystem.
-To ensure `brn` was run rather than `/sbin/init`, the user was expected to configure the bootloader.
+In Nyla, the hijacked distro's `/sbin/init` had to be retained on the root of the offline filesystem, and thus `brn` had to be elsewhere on the filesystem.
+To ensure `brn` was run rather than what the bootloader saw at `/sbin/init`, the user was expected to configure the bootloader.
 This was found to be problematic.
-Poki's new filesystem layout moves the hijacked distro's `/sbin/init` elsewhere and allows Poki to place its own init system at the `/sbin/init` path most bootloaders default to using.
+Poki's new filesystem layout moves all of the hijacked install's ~{local files~} (including `/sbin/init`) from the root of the offline filesystem to `/bedrock/strata/~(stratum~)/`.
+This frees Poki to place its own init system at `/sbin/init` on the offline filesystem, which is the path most bootloaders default to utilizing.

 ## {id="documentation"} Documentation (completion: 0%)